-This script is designed to create a seed checkpoint for an Edge server.
+The /p4/common/bin/edge dump.sh script is designed to create a seed checkpoint for an Edge server.

 An edge server is naturally filtered, with certain database tables (e.g. db.have) excluded.
 In addition to implicit filtering, the server spec may specify additional tables to be excluded, e.g. by using the ArchiveDataFilter field of the server spec.